 While it isn’t always easy to have tough conversations, it might help to get these worries off your chest by letting your partner know what, exactly, has got you feeling insecure.
 From there, come up with things you can both do to create more trust and support within your relationship.

 2. You’ve Been Cheated On Before

-“It is normal to have dreams based in fear and anxiety from negative past experiences that we don’t want to reoccur,” Katie Ziskind, LMFT, a licensed marriage and family therapist, tells Bustle.
+If an ex cheated on you in the past, these dreams may indicate that you’re afraid your current partner will do the same.
+“It is normal to have dreams based on fear and anxiety from negative past experiences that we don’t want to reoccur,” Katie Ziskind, LMFT, a licensed marriage and family therapist, tells Bustle.
 “If you were cheated on previously in your last relationship, you might be bringing this fear through your dreams into your current one even if there is true relationship security.”

-3. There's A "Third Wheel" In The Relationship
+4. There's A "Third Wheel" In The Relationship

-Again, the best course of action will be to talk to your partner about your loneliness and come up with ways to prioritize each other again.
+The dream will serve as a message from your subconscious that you’re feeling lonely or rejected, or that your relationship is currently unbalanced.
+Again, the best course of action is to talk to your partner about your loneliness, and then come up with ways to prioritize each other again.
 Purposefully scheduling dates and extra time together might be exactly what you need to feel more loved.

 5. You Worry About Being Abandoned